-Results 1–10 of 15 for "Review"X related to "Psychology's prescribing pioneers" Refine Your Search Refine Your Search TopicSexuality (2)Therapy (2)Sport & exercise (1)Document TypeReviewXYear2013 (1)2012 (2)2011 (5)Author/ContributorBernstein, Jeanne Wolff (1)Clements, Marcelle (1)Corn, Andrea S. (1)Cushman, Philip (1)Hall, Jane (1) 11 more... [+] Lewis, J. Scott (1)Maroda, Karen J. (1)Rabate, Jean-Michel (1)Rebeta, James L. (1)Rothschild, Louis (1)Stafford, Mark (1)Tasso, Anthony F. (1)Winn, Martin (1)Zeavin, Lynne (1)Hide details Results 1–10 of 15 Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Freud’s Mexico: Into the Wilds of Psychoanalysis (Book Review)This reveals Freud's previously undisclosed connections to a culture and a psychoanalytic tradition not often associated with him.Review 2.The Brain That Changes Itself: Stories of Personal Triumph From the Frontiers of Science (Book Review)Doidge takes the reader by the hand and carefully explains that the brain can and does change throughout life.
+Results 1–10 of 15 for "Review"X related to "Psychology's prescribing pioneers" Refine Your Search Refine Your Search TopicTherapy (3)Sexuality (2)Aging (1)Sex (1)Sport & exercise (1)Document TypeReviewXYear2013 (1)2012 (1)2011 (3)Author/ContributorClements, Marcelle (1)Corn, Andrea S. (1)Hall, Jane (1)Harris, Judith (1)Kimmel, Douglas (1) 9 more... [+] Lewis, J. Scott (1)Maroda, Karen J. (1)Rabate, Jean-Michel (1)Rebeta, James L. (1)Rothschild, Louis (1)Stafford, Mark (1)Tasso, Anthony F. (1)Winn, Martin (1)Zeavin, Lynne (1)Hide details Results 1–10 of 15 Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Hey!
+Where’s the Lingo?
+(Book Review)More conversation than collection, it locates the psychic and the social in clinical moments illuminating the analyst's struggle to grasp a patient's internal life as voiced through individual political, social and material contexts.Review 2.The Brain That Changes Itself: Stories of Personal Triumph From the Frontiers of Science (Book Review)Doidge takes the reader by the hand and carefully explains that the brain can and does change throughout life.
 Contrary to the original belief that after childhood the brain begins a long process of decline, he shows us that our brains have the remarkable power to grow, change, overcome disabilities, learn, recover, and alter the very culture that has the potential to deeply affect human nature.
-Review (January 2011)3.Hey!
-Where’s the Lingo?
-(Book Review)More conversation than collection, it locates the psychic and the social in clinical moments illuminating the analyst's struggle to grasp a patient's internal life as voiced through individual political, social and material contexts.Review 4.Our Dark Side: A History of Perversion (Book Review)The reviewer examines Roudinesco’s point of departure as a psychoanalytic definition of perversion.Review (June 2012)5.Bion Today (Book Review)Lynn Zeavin reviews the book "Bion Today", edited by Dana Birkstead-Breen and Chris Mawson.Review (September 2011)6.The Human Spark: The Science of Human Development (Book Review)Jerome Kagan’s book questions popular conventions developmental psychology, such as the notion that past behavior in one setting is a good predictor of future behavior in a different setting.
-Review 7.Restoring Psychotherapy as the First Line Intervention in Behavioral Care (Book Review)Multidisciplinary Healthcare Reform: Will Patients Be Left Behind?Review 8.Coparticipant Analysis: Toward a New Theory of Clinical Inquiry (Book Review)More than a little enigmatic.
+Review (January 2011)3.Our Dark Side: A History of Perversion (Book Review)The reviewer examines Roudinesco’s point of departure as a psychoanalytic definition of perversion.Review (June 2012)4.Bion Today (Book Review)Lynn Zeavin reviews the book "Bion Today", edited by Dana Birkstead-Breen and Chris Mawson.Review (September 2011)5.The Human Spark: The Science of Human Development (Book Review)Jerome Kagan’s book questions popular conventions developmental psychology, such as the notion that past behavior in one setting is a good predictor of future behavior in a different setting.
+Review 6.Lesbian, Gay, Bisexual and Transgender Ageing: Biographical Approaches for Inclusive Care and Support (Book Review)This book features eleven chapters that are divided into three parts plus an introduction about the general themes of LGBT aging and a conclusion about social and healthcare needs.Review 7.Restoring Psychotherapy as the First Line Intervention in Behavioral Care (Book Review)Multidisciplinary Healthcare Reform: Will Patients Be Left Behind?Review 8.Coparticipant Analysis: Toward a New Theory of Clinical Inquiry (Book Review)More than a little enigmatic.
 Its full title claims that it is a book of theory, which it is.
-Yet its main aim is to fully describe and define what is essentially a technical approach.Review 9.Practice Procedures (Book Review)One of the books is geared toward helping early career psychotherapists develop a successful psychotherapy practice, and the other is thoroughly grounded in the analytic method to treat panic and anxiety.Review (January 2012)10.A Primer of Transference-Focused Psychotherapy for the Borderline Patient (Book Review)The psychotherapy treatment manual universe is not monolithic, and it is a pleasure to review a manual that falls within the group of treatment manuals that view the subjectivity of the therapist as a central ingredient for the soup that is psychotherapy.
+Yet its main aim is to fully describe and define what is essentially a technical approach.Review 9.A Primer of Transference-Focused Psychotherapy for the Borderline Patient (Book Review)The psychotherapy treatment manual universe is not monolithic, and it is a pleasure to review a manual that falls within the group of treatment manuals that view the subjectivity of the therapist as a central ingredient for the soup that is psychotherapy.
 As one would expect, the latest offering from Otto Kernberg’s group affords a significant amount of space to the topic of countertransference, and provides specific examples illustrating the therapist’s use of their own emotional state in order to guide intervention with borderline patients.
-This primer of Transference Focused Psychotherapy (TFP) co-written with Frank Yeomans and John Clarkin further reveals that psychodynamic psychotherapy is alive and well, supported by both theory and empirical data.Review Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 15 for "Review"X related to "Psychology's prescribing pioneers"
+This primer of Transference Focused Psychotherapy (TFP) co-written with Frank Yeomans and John Clarkin further reveals that psychodynamic psychotherapy is alive and well, supported by both theory and empirical data.Review 10.The Supervisory Alliance: Facilitating The Psychotherapist’s Learning Experience (Book Review)The first section addresses how to work with anxiety, transference, vulnerability, and superego issues.
+The authors explore topics such as models of supervision, perfectionism, narcissism, and personal experiences, and discuss how best to facilitate supervision and supervisee learning.
+In the second section the authors discuss how countertransference can be used to facilitate supervisee development, and inform both the supervisory relationship and treatment.Review (January 2011) Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 15 for "Review"X related to "Psychology's prescribing pioneers"